ShyamW/BackgroundChecker/README.md

 # Background Checker

-This wx GUI application (implemented in MVC) is used to background check a reddit or twitter user.
+This Python GUI application (implemented in MVC) is used to background check a reddit or twitter user.
 Simply install the requirements, and fetch posts from a user.

 Requirements:
+*Python 2.X
 -wx
 -Tkinter
 -ConfigParser